 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Yatsen Holding Limited Investors to Secure Counsel Before Important Deadline in Securities Class Action – YSG

-/EIN News/ -- NEW YORK, Oct.
-30, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Yatsen Holding Limited (NYSE: YSG): (i) pursuant and/or traceable to the Company’s initial public offering conducted on or about November 19, 2020 (the “IPO”); and/or (ii) between November 19, 2020 and March 10, 2022, both dates inclusive (the “Class Period”), of the important November 22, 2022 lead plaintiff deadline.
+NEW YORK, Oct.
+30, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Yatsen Holding Limited YSG: (i) pursuant and/or traceable to the Company's initial public offering conducted on or about November 19, 2020 (the "IPO"); and/or (ii) between November 19, 2020 and March 10, 2022, both dates inclusive (the "Class Period"), of the important November 22, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Yatsen securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.